enyst/enyst.github.io/index.markdown

 bodyclass: frontpage
 ---

+# Welcome

 Hi, there.
 Welcome around, and make yourself comfortable.

 Coffee is on the right desk, that's there, yes, okay.
 Good Swedish coffee, you will see.

-This is my home in progress: home of a software developer and copyright nerd.
+This is my home: stripped down home of a software developer and copyright nerd.

+(I don't spend much time here, you see.)

 ## Short Story